kuriharaan/InputSystemWiki/Home.md

 Also, if you know some things about the old new input system, you might be interested in [how this one is different.](https://github.com/Unity-Technologies/InputSystemX/wiki/Differences-to-the-Old-New-Input-System)

-Lastly, you can read up on [some things about the old new input system from a guy who was there doing stuff.](https://github.com/Unity-Technologies/InputSystemX/wiki/Old-New-Input-System-Postmortem)
+Lastly, you can read up on [some thoughts about the old new input system from a guy who was there doing stuff.](https://github.com/Unity-Technologies/InputSystemX/wiki/Old-New-Input-System-Postmortem)